Undline/UndChain/readme.md

     - **Audience-Driven Content**: Viewers’ actions and interactions can influence the flow or content of the stream, creating a uniquely immersive experience.
 4. **Intelligent AI Integration with Mimic**

-    - Live incorporates **Mimic**, UndChain’s AI co-chain, to enhance content accessibility and usability:
+    - Live incorporates **Mimic**, Modulr’s AI co-chain, to enhance content accessibility and usability:
         - **Screen Reading**: When users pause a stream, Mimic analyzes the screen to enable text recognition.
 Users can copy and paste relevant text, such as captions, notes, or displayed information.
         - **Closed Captioning**: Mimic automatically generates real-time captions, making streams accessible to a broader audience, including those with hearing impairments.
         - **Intelligent Insights**: Mimic can assist streamers by analyzing viewer behaviors and content interactions, helping optimize future broadcasts.